 10 Facts About Sylvia Plath’s The Bell Jar

-1. Plath wanted to write a best seller like The Snake Pit.
+1. Sylvia Plath wanted to write a bestseller like The Snake Pit.

 Plath always called The Bell Jar a “potboiler”—a term used to refer to something created with the popular tastes of the day in mind.
 Her intention was to write something like the 1946 novel The Snake Pit by Mary Jane Ward.
 Like The Bell Jar, Ward’s book is about her experiences in a mental hospital.
 In 1959, Plath wrote in her journal, “Must get out Snake Pit.
 There is an increasing market for mental-hospital stuff.
 I am a fool if I don't relive, recreate it.”

-2. The story is based on Plath’s “guest editorship” at Mademoiselle.
+2. The Bell Jar is partially based on Sylvia Plath’s “guest editorship” at Mademoiselle.

-3. Like Plath, Esther tries to kill herself and is sent to a hospital.
+3. Like Sylvia Plath, Esther Greenwood tries to die by suicide and is sent to a hospital.

-After returning from New York, Esther discovers that she didn’t get into a short story class, which accelerates her depression.
-Likewise, Plath was rejected from Frank O’Connor’s short story class at Harvard.
-Esther’s suicide attempt by taking sleeping pills and hiding in a crawlspace also mirrors Plath’s actions, down to the note she left her mother and the cut on her face.
-Just like Plath, Esther is found after three days and taken to a mental hospital.
+After returning from New York, Greenwood discovers that she didn’t get into a writing class, which accelerates her depression.
+Likewise, Plath was rejected from Frank O’Connor’s writing class at Harvard.
+Greenwood’s attempt to die by suicide mirrors Plath’s actions.
+Greenwood, like Plath, was found and brought to a mental hospital.
 Plath was taken to McLean Hospital in Massachusetts, which has also treated Robert Lowell, Anne Sexton, David Foster Wallace, James Taylor, and Ray Charles, among others.

-4. After years of writer’s block, Plath wrote the book very quickly
+4. After years of writer’s block, Sylvia Plath wrote The Bell Jar very quickly

-5. The book was rejected by American publishers.
+5. The Bell Jar was rejected by American publishers.

 6. The Bell Jar was published under the pseudonym Victoria Lucas.